 4. Spread softend cream cheese on top of pesto (you can also add cracked pepper, garlic, and/or other seasonings to cream cheese before hand)

--Use on pasta or pizza instead of tomato sauce
+Some other quick suggestions:-Use on pasta or pizza instead of tomato sauce

 -Spread onto french bread slices and bake until crispy (a great alternative to garlic bread)